| Previous | Up | Next |

 It is equivalent to the expression(isBad(status_t) &&

-argument only
+mustStop(status_t))status_t argument only

-function returns true if the
+once.isOverrun function returns true if the

-condition
+status_t condition

-indicates an overrun error and false otherwise.isFatal
+indicates an overrun error and false otherwise.isFatal,

 isWarning

-function test the
+#include <stdbool.h>#include <stdint.h>#include <status.h>bool isSuccess(status_t);isSuccess function test the

-value for the
+status_t value for the

 success condition.